gobb/SprayFire/libs/SprayFire/Http/Routing/README.md

 ### SprayFire\Http\Routing\FireRouting\ConfigurationMatchStrategy

 This is the MatchStrategy implementation the framework provides as default for v0.1.0a.
 This strategy relies on the Route objects in the passed RouteBag.
 Check out the code examples above for the Route & RouteBag.
-The examples below are really more about the particular patterns that might be put into a Route and how this MatchStrategy matches it.
+The examples below are really more about the particular patterns that might match a Route and how this MatchStrategy matches it.
 If no Route is stored with a pattern that matches the Request the RouteBag's default Route is returned.

 ```php
 <?php